shsagir/play-area-sync/docs/install-symfony-3-uni.md

 # 7. Push changes to fortrabbit
 $ git push -u fortrabbit master

+# 8. After the first push you only need
+$ git push
 ```

 **Got an error?** Please see the [access troubleshooting](/access-methods#toc-troubleshooting). **Did it work?** Cool!
 This first push can take a bit, since all the Composer packages need to be installed.
 When the push is done you can visit your App URL in the browser and see the Symfony welcome screen: